-TIP: More ideas about how to make iEARN projects authentic learning experiences can be found in our Multimedia guide.
+TIP: More ideas about how to make iEARN projects authentic learning experiences can be found in our iEARN Teacher's Guide.

-Meet others in iEARN -- we invite new members to introduce themselves and greet new members on our forums for connecting people.
-Teachers and students must be registered to enter the iEARN forums.
+We invite new members to introduce themselves and greet new members on our forums for connecting people. iEARN is a membership organization and teachers and students must be registered to enter the iEARN forums.
+To register, or request more information, complete our online registration form and information will be sent to the iEARN Coordinator in your country.
 Teachers can register students via the Member Dashboard on iEARN's Collaboration Centre.

 Relationships with educators around the world are fundamental to iEARN projects.
 These relationships facilitate the difficult task of collaborating on projects across diverse educational systems, time zones, academic schedules, cultural differences, linguistic obstacles, and non-oral and non-visual learning media. iEARN places a high priority on building these relationships - both online and during face-to-face meetings of teachers and students.